British Rail Class 432: History

-The REPs were good performers in service, their maximum permitted speed of 90 mph being easily exceeded even with a full load of two additional 4TC trailer sets.
-They were however classified as locomotives by the operating department so when running by themselves (which was rare, but not unknown, in passenger service) they were limited to 60 mph like a light locomotive.
+The REPs were good performers in service, their maximum permitted speed of 90 mph being easily exceeded even with a full load of two additional 4-TC trailer sets.
+They were, however, classified as locomotives by the operating department so when running by themselves (which was rare, but not unknown, in passenger service) they were limited to 60 mph like a light locomotive.
 During the late 1970s, speed tests were carried out between Woking and Basingstoke with a view to upgrading the permitted maximum to 100 mph but this was never undertaken mainly due to the increased braking performance required.
 On occasion, 9 trailer cars were hauled, when the General Manager's Saloon DB975025 was added to a 4-REP/8-TC formation.

 During 1971 the London-end cabs of units 3001 to 3011 were equipped with an experimental form of cab signalling (SRAWS - Signal Repeating AWS) which was being trialled in the up-direction between Raynes Park and Surbiton as well as in the New Forest area.
 The cab layout showed the driver the aspect of the next signal and the one that the train had just passed.

 The buffet restaurant cars of all REP units carried names, in a very decorative etched-glass panel behind the buffet counter.